15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 Professional Cleaning

 A dog is always a ball of love, but hygiene is a factor people should not neglect.
-According to property experts My Home, the consequences of neglecting hygiene responsibilities could literally hurt real estate value causing more cost on cleaning.
-Imagine the extent of what fur and odours settling in can cause to your home.
+According to property experts My home, the consequences of neglecting hygiene responsibilities could literally hurt real estate value, causing more cost on cleaning.
+Imagine the extent to which fur and odours settling in can cause in your home.